shtuk41/BouncyShootGame/README.md

 # BouncyShootGame
-Simple GL game where you shoot bouncing boxes
+Simple GL game where you shoot bouncing boxes.
+It has dependencies on freeglut (https://freeglut.sourceforge.net/) and glew32 (https://glew.sourceforge.net/basic.html)

 ![Screenshot](README/Menu.png)